Love Philly? So do we. Let’s be friends. Sign up for the Billy Penn newsletter today.

 Philadelphia Jewish History Tours

-The tour: Educator Michael Schatz, who is also assistant director at Har Zion Temple, offers several tours, including a walk through the city’s old Jewish Quarter, with visits to synagogues, banks, bakeries, and schools.
+The tour: Educator Michael Schatz, who is also school principal at Har Zion Temple, offers several tours, including a walk through the city’s old Jewish Quarter, with visits to synagogues, banks, bakeries, and schools.
 “The City Grows North” walking or vehicle tour focuses on the Broad Street of the Gilded Age, Rodeph Shalom, the former Mikveh Israel, and the Frank Synagogue.
 Other tours go to Strawberry Mansion, Wynnefield, Logan, West Oak Lane, and other areas.

 Schedule: By appointment

-Cost: Starts at $320 for up to 9 participants
+Cost: Starts at $350 for up to 9 participants

 More info here